 - Dewey Defeats Truman:

 - When Rainbow Dash discovers the show for the first time, the author implies that it has been a while since the show concluded after its eighth season.
-In 2018, Hasbro announced the show would be renewed for a ninth season.
+In reality, the show concluded after a ninth season.

 - The author also makes the reasonable assumption that the show would continue to air on The Hub.
 While technically true, the station was rebranded as Discovery Family in 2014.